digital4rensics/MaltegoWork/README.md

   * Domain2IPs_pDNS.py - This transform takes a domain and uses the ISC PassiveDNS service to identify known                 associated IP addresses.
   * IP2Domains_pDNS.py - This transform takes an IP address and uses the ISC PassiveDNS service to identify known associated domains.

+The Following scripts require BeautifulSoup 3 and Mechanize Python libraries.
-  * malwr_hash2ip.py - This transform takes an MD5 hash and searches Malwr.com for a report and returns IP addresses from the report.
+  * malwr_hash2ip.py - This transform takes an MD5 hash and searches Malwr.com for a report.
+If one is found, it returns IP addresses from the report.
+  * threatexpert_hash2ip.py - This transform takes an MD5 hash and searches ThreatExpert.com for a report.
+If one is found, it returns IP addresses from the report.

 All feedback, bug reports, enhancements, etc. are greatly appreciated.